Coffee Table Book Publishing

 However, your choice of materials may be limited by what your printing service can offer, which can be a considerable drawback for the tactile and visual appeal of coffee table books.
 A top notch self-publishing service, however, may be able to offer much of the expertise of a traditional publisher, while allowing more control over the work and a better share of the profits.

 Whatever your choice, be sure your book stays true to the original hallmarks of coffee table books: visual appeal, broad approach to the text and subject matter, and unusual, unique, or eye catching content.
-Your process for publishing the book should be sure to preserve these aspects.
+Your process for self-publishing the book should be sure to preserve these aspects.